 We intend to provide an initial response to reporters within two business days.

 The Ubuntu Security Team can assign CVE numbers for issues in Canonical software, as well as anything shipped in Ubuntu.
 We may direct the reporter to use cveform.mitre.org for publicly known issues in non-Canonical software to avoid duplicate assignments.

 For issues that are not yet publicly known, we will abide by any embargoes as necessary.
 We reserve the right to release fixes before an embargo has expired if other parties disclose the issue before the agreed upon embargo date or if there is evidence of abuse.

 We may or may not provide further information to reporters about similar issues.
 We may or may not ask reporters to collaborate on solutions or work-arounds.
 We may or may not ask reporters for assistance testing solutions or work-arounds.

 We are not affiliated with any bug bounty programs.
 We do not ourselves pay for bug reports, in either our software or our infrastructure.

 We are happy to give credit to reporters in our CVE assignments and in our Ubuntu Security Notices.
-We will use real names of discoverers, with no affiliations, in our USNs.
+We will use known identities of discoverers, with no affiliations, in our USNs.

 When we assign a CVE, we intend to publish CVE details within one week after we provide update notifications or release new versions of software.
 We may publish CVE details before we provide fixes.
 Reporters are free to prepare whatever content they wish.
 We would like exploits and proof of concept exploits to be held private for at least one week after fixes are published to allow our users adequate time to test and install updates before exploits are easily available.